 “I don’t like watching my own films on the cinema, certainly not the cannibal ones” Me Me Lai has said of her three Italian movies ‘The Man From Deep River’, ‘Jungle Holocaust’ and ‘Eaten Alive’.
 “Though I did see ‘Au Pair Girls’ in the cinema! […] I feel good about that now, though I didn’t at the time.
 Although they were horrific, people remember me because of these films and say how much they enjoyed them.”
 After she left acting (her last screen role was 1984’s ‘The Element of Crime’ for Lars von Trier) Me Me Lai became a body-builder and then a police officer.

-‘Au Pair Girls’ may not be the British sex film we choose to investigate as part of a Public Inquiry into the 1970s, but it’s the one we deserve to revisit now that we’re probably leaving the European Union.
-A repressed memory of the world before membership of the EEC, as it was (the original referendum was in 1971, the year before ‘Au Pair Girls’ was made… what is it with Brexiters re-running votes till they get the result they want?) most British sex comedies of the Seventies weren’t sexually titillating and also weren’t funny.
-Only Tigon British Film Productions’ ‘Au Pair Girls’ and ‘Zeta One’ managed to be neither, and also the career nadir of so many illustrious and interesting people: Val Guest directed ‘Au Pair Girls’, which stars John Le Mesurier, Richard O’Sullivan, Geoffrey Bayldon , Gabrielle (sister of Nick) Drake, and many others plodding through a series of jarring, often visually disturbing, vignettes.
+‘Au Pair Girls’ may not be the British sex film we choose to investigate as part of a Public Inquiry into the 1970s.
+It’s the one we deserve to revisit now that we’re probably leaving the European Union, however.
+A repressed memory of the world before membership of the EEC, as it was (the original referendum was in 1971, the year before ‘Au Pair Girls’ was made… what is it with Brexiters re-running votes till they get the result they want?)
+Most British sex comedies of the Seventies weren’t sexually titillating and also weren’t funny.
+Only Tigon British Film Productions’ ‘Au Pair Girls’ and ‘Zeta One’ managed to be neither, and also the career nadir of so many illustrious and interesting people.
+Val Guest (why did he have anything to do with this crap?!) directed ‘Au Pair Girls’, which stars John Le Mesurier, Richard O’Sullivan, Geoffrey Bayldon , Gabrielle (sister of Nick) Drake, and many others plodding through a series of jarring, often visually disturbing, vignettes.

 (‘Zeta One’ aka ‘The Love Factor’, made in 1969, deserves a mention in this context for dungeon scenes where James Robertson Justice wearing a butcher’s apron sexually tortures various dolly birds from a parallel feminist universe – including Valerie Leon – – who’re invading Sixties London, for some reason.
 Robertson Justice’s name has come up frequently in connection to trips made by the late Sir James Savile and other celebrities to Duncroft girl’s school.
 Sir Jimmy maintained a flat at Duncroft, one of a number he had keys to next to hospitals and other facilities where he abused young people).

-Tigon specialised in bleak, claustrophobic horror and exploitation films such as ‘The Curse of the Crimson Altar’, ‘The Sorcerers’ (both starring expat Boris Karloff), Frankie Avalon-starring teen slasher flick ‘The Haunted House of Horror’, and so on.
+Tigon specialised in bleak, claustrophobic horror and exploitation films such as ‘The Curse of the Crimson Altar’, ‘The Sorcerers’ (both starring expat Boris Karloff), and Frankie Avalon-starring teen slasher flick ‘The Haunted House of Horror’.
 ‘Au Pair Girls’ exudes an aura of danger and existential horror, with no eroticism to speak of.

-From the opening moments of Roger Webb’s (irritatingly memorable) theme music, a relic of syncopated singing which has been expunged from the collective memory but which literally dominated the culture for more than a decade like a swinging stay-behind army of occupation, we’re subjected to what amounts to evidence before an international tribunal into Seventies Britain’s crimes against humanity, or at least against half of it.
+From the opening moments of Roger Webb’s (irritatingly memorable) theme music we’re subjected to what amounts to evidence before an international tribunal into Seventies Britain’s crimes against humanity, or at least against half of it.
+The theme is a relic of syncopated singing which has been expunged from the collective memory, but which literally dominated the culture for more than a decade like a swinging stay-behind army of occupation.
 We’ve barely forgotten Val Guest’s credit as director.
 As the au pairs get off the plane at Heathrow, this is happening…